aryrfjr/PRM_4_113603/README.md

 - **ETL inference** (after **Deployment/Production**).

-📝 **NOTE**: Under each one of the directories above, the original subfolder structure used to produce the results reported in **Phys.
+⚠️ **NOTE**: Under each one of the directories above, the original subfolder structure used to produce the results reported in **Phys.
 Rev. Materials 4, 113603** are replicated.
-The structure of the two root folders **ML** and **SS-ML** are the same as those used in the original Python/Shell-based GETL pipelines depicted in the figure above.
+The structure of the two root folders **ML** and **SS-ML** are the same as those used in the original Python/Shell-based GETL pipelines depicted in the diagram above.